lerni/instagram-basic-display-feed-element/README.md

 }
 ```
 # Troubleshooting
-If things go wrong, you may want to check [Facebooks Plattform Status](https://developers.facebook.com/status/dashboard/).
+If things go wrong, you may want to check [Facebook Platform Status](https://metastatus.com/).